IceHe/blog/source/_posts/mac_shortcuts.md

 - Emacs Mode

-    A few people know that it's supported by default in Mac OS X.
+    A few people know that it's supported by default in macOS.

     `^ f` = `←`
     `^ b` = `→`